beark/ftl/docs/Monoid.md

   There exists an element _id_ in _S_ such that `a • id = id • a = a` holds, for any element _a_ in _S_.

-ftl definition
+FTL definition
 --------------
-In ftl, the above definition is implemented as a templated ```struct monoid{};```, which must be specialised for any type that is to model a monoid.
-In other words, the 'set' in the mathematical definition is substituted for a type in ftl.
+In FTL, the above definition is implemented as a templated ```struct monoid{};```, which must be specialised for any type that is to model a monoid.
+In other words, the 'set' in the mathematical definition is substituted for a type in FTL.
 Further, due to C++ only having a limited set of operators available for overload, the associated binary operation is presently either expressed using `monoid<some_type>::append(a, b)` (borrowing from Haskell's name for the monoid operation), or by using `operator^`.
 These two options are equivalent, and the latter is in fact implemented on top of the former.

 The identity element is given by the same specialisation as mentioned above, using `monoid<some_type>::id()`.

-In addition, ftl provides compile time constants to check if a particular type is an instance of its various concepts.
+In addition, FTL provides compile time constants to check if a particular type is an instance of its various concepts.
 In the case of monoid, it is simply encapsulated in the same interface struct as the rest of the monoid-belonging things.

-ftl's monoid API may thus be described as:
+FTL's monoid API may thus be described as:
 ```cpp
 template<typename M>
 struct monoid {